Kagnew Station: History

-Early history
+World War II

 In March 1941 Roosevelt administration declared Ethiopia eligible for the military aid program known as the Lend-Lease program.
 This was done to support the British troops in Libya and Egypt which were fighting Germany's Afrika Korps.
 The focus of the lend-lease program was in Eritrea, a former Italian colony which strategically bordered the Red Sea.

+The principal American undertaking in wartime Eritrea was Project 19, a secret aircraft repair depot at Gura staffed by several thousand civilian workers of the Douglas Aircraft Company, which repaired British and American military aircraft until it closed in 1943.

-British forces had established a communications base at the former Italian radio communications base named called Radio Marina, which was located in Asmara, Eritrea.
+Additionally, British forces had established a communications base at the former Italian radio communications base named called Radio Marina, which was located in Asmara, Eritrea.
 The British used the former Italian name for the base, Radio Marina.
 The United States received access to the base from the British beginning in 1942.
 The United States would initially call the former Radio Marina the "Asmara Barracks," but the name "Radio Marina" would become the more enduring name for the base until the base was officially named "Kagnew Station".

 In 1943 a seven-man detachment refurbished the former British facilities and began testing the new equipment they installed.
 Eritrea's geographical location; 15 degrees north of the equator at an altitude of 7600 ft, was excellent for sending and receiving radio signals.
 Early testing proved so promising that the War Department moved to expand operations before Asmara Barracks officially opened.

 On June 1, 1943, two officers, one warrant officer and 44 enlisted men began intensive training at Vint Hill Farms to man Radio Marina.
 In December, 4 officers and 50 enlisted men staffed Radio Marina, a base located on an arrowhead-shaped tract of land, designated as Tract A by the U.S. Military.
 While the United States had access to base since 1942, a formalized agreement to permit the United States use of the site did not exist until 1952 when the Ethiopian government, the federation of Eritrea and the United States signed an agreement.